nitinsingh6218/DiseaseClassifier/README.md

-# DiseaseClassifier
+# MediPredict
-Disease Classification Project Using Machine Learning This Project is a Disease Classification Project using Machine Learning on the basis of the Symptoms of the patient.
-It also include a web interface which is used to get the patients details and provide the prescription and precautions details to patient after their disease diagnosis.
+MediPredict is a comprehensive disease classification system utilizing machine learning to accurately diagnose diseases based on patient symptoms.
+The project integrates a user-friendly web interface where patients can input their details.
+Upon diagnosis, the system provides tailored prescriptions and precautionary measures.
+The backend leverages a linear regression model for prediction, ensuring high accuracy in disease identification.